 Image posts or videos, you need visually rich content to make heads turn.
 All-text posts can be made interesting too.
 But nothing beats the use of imagery.
 Including actual product photos or lifestyle shots of the products or services you want to push can make a huge difference.

-In 2020, 25.3% of online sales came through smartphones.
-And we have seen a steady rise in mobile commerce.
-Visuals are better and more appealing than text, especially on smartphones.
-So, instead of adding lines of text to communicate your message, keep the copy crisp and use imagery to capture the essence of your Black Friday post.
-This applies both to promotional content and engaging posts that you create to tap into the increased engagement rates during the holiday season.
+In summary, instead of adding lines of text to communicate your message, keep the copy crisp and use imagery to capture the essence of your Black Friday post.
+This applies both to promotional content and conversational posts that you create to tap into the increased engagement rates during the holiday season.

 7. A landing page makes so much difference